gwijthoff/CDH507/content/final.md

 <span class="color">Grades Due</span> — *I submit yr final grade* — Mon, May 14

-If you choose to delegate to AI any facet of the work going into your final project, please use the [Generative AI Declaration Taxonomy](https://panbibliotekar.github.io/gaidet-declaration/) to paste a standardized disclosure on the ways in which you automated steps of your research process.
+If you choose to delegate to AI any facet of the work going into your final project, please use the [Generative AI Declaration Taxonomy](https://panbibliotekar.github.io/gaidet-declaration/) (GAIDeT)  to paste a standardized disclosure on the ways in which you automated steps of your research process.

 ## Opt.
 1: Seminar Paper